CaseyPYZ/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*1.
 Explain your design\*\*\*** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.

+**For this lab, we designed a fundamental prototype for our potential final project.
+The idea comes from a netflix series _Space Force_, which is an art device, with potential use in remote healthcare fields.
+Please see the video below:**

 https://user-images.githubusercontent.com/42874337/141866447-08171305-cf33-4ae6-b19a-00f89f40d4b0.mp4